 Within 12 months of commitment to the Charter, all supply is fully traceable from company plantation and other suppliers' fields to their mills.
-Each party shall take responsibility for traceability in the components of the supply chain under their control and transparency with their supply chain partners.
+Each party shall

-3.2.1.
-Within 12 months of commitment to the Charter all mills under the management of the grower member have a traceability system in place to identify the location (at least GPS coordinates) of FFB production.
+- 3.2.1 Within 12 months of commitment to the Charter all mills under the management of the grower member have a traceability system in place to identify the location (at least GPS coordinates) of FFB production. - 3.2.2 Within 24 months of commitment to the Charter the mills under the management of the grower member will only source FFB from known and identified sources and not from illegal sources.